-Even when individuals do not have the ability or time to get to a public meeting in person, they are able to participate remotely by watching the live broadcasts of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meetings.
-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area conducts live broadcasts of all of its meetings on Cox Cable Channel 12.
+Even when individuals do not have the ability or time to get to a public meeting in person, they are able to participate remotely by watching the live broadcasts of the Metropolitan Transportation Planning Organization meetings.
+The Metropolitan Transportation Planning Organization conducts live broadcasts of all of its meetings on Cox Cable Channel 12.
 The electronic information broadcasts are replayed the following week on both the local public access channel and the rural television stations.

-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area retains a copy of the meeting videotape, which can be copied for a nominal charge or viewed at its office at no charge.
-In addition, meeting videos may be viewed at the following Alachua County "Video On Demand" websitehttp://alachua.granicus.com/ViewPublisher.php?view\id=8
+The Metropolitan Transportation Planning Organization retains a copy of the meeting videotape, which can be copied for a nominal charge or viewed at its office at no charge.
+In addition, meeting videos may be viewed at the following Alachua County "Video On Demand" websitehttp://alachua.granicus.com/ViewPublisher.php?view_id=8